UT4-BTDevTeam/UTVotingMod/README.md

 ```

 ### Enable mutator
-**(recommended)** Use the blueprint loader, so clients will be able to see the mutator in "Custom" screen after downloading it once.
+**(recommended)** Use the blueprint loader, so players will be able to see the mutator in "Custom" screen after downloading it once.
 You must install [MutAddVotingMod-WindowsNoEditor.pak](https://utcc.unrealpugs.com/mutator/651-Mapvote-Rotation-(plugin)) like any other blueprint mutator (redirect reference etc.) !
 ```
 Mutator=MutAddVotingMod
 ```